 The rooster springing from peasant origins, and of a proud, opiniated, courageous and prolific character demonstrates the ideals the French are proud of.
 So the rooster remains as a national symbol of France, although not an official one.

 The rooster has been used by French companies as part of their branding, the most famous being Le Coq Sportif, which Emile Camuset started out as a small hosery company in 1882 in Roomily-sur-Seine, in a part of the Champagne region called the Aube.
-The company’s history is a fascinating read.
+The Le Coq Sportif company history is a fascinating story to read.

 The rooster is a quintessential french country decor symbol, decorating bake wear, soft furnishings and other homewares.
 Decorating with pieces sporting the rooster will immediately give your decor a country feel and for me I just love my colourful rooster who reminds me of France and its interesting, proud people.

 The popular HB Henriot Pottery Factory in Quimper, Brittany has been creating hand crafted unique painted pottery pieces for over 300 years.
 The Quimper pottery is famous for its Breton figures and old pieces are valuable.

 The Henriot factory runs tours and pottery can be purchased on site.
 The French cockeral is one of their many colourful designs.

 Have you toured the Henriot factory or brought home a rooster souvenir from France to decorate your home?

 Want to learn fun facts about France?
 Check out our French Fact Page for all your French facts – perfect for trivia nights and school projects.